-Since the assignment category carried the most weight the student still has a passing grade even though the student did not perform well on his unit exams and his semester test.
+Since the assignment category carried the most weight, the student still has a passing grade even though the student did not perform well on the unit exams and the semester test.

-If all the grade items within a category are of equal weight, you can use simple weighted mean of grades within each category with the overall course aggregation as weighted mean of grades.
+If all the grade items within a category are of equal weight, you can use Simple Weighted Mean of Grades within each category with the overall course aggregation as Weighted Mean of Grades.
 It is not recommended to use more than two aggregations.
-Keep the Gradebook simple.
+Keep the gradebook simple.

-The following outlines an example of a Gradebook:
+The following outlines an example of a gradebook: